Muthenya/DearChild/DEAR CHILD.md

 Over the past few years, my perception of life has greatly changed and I know this is essential in my quest to be a Man.

 Dear Child,
-Challenges in life aren't there for us to prove ourselves but so that God's manifestations can be witnessed.(...so that you can witness God's manifestation in your life).
+Challenges in life aren't there for us to prove ourselves but so that God's manifestations can be witnessed. (...so that you can witness God's manifestation in your life).

 Dear Child,
-A day has 24 hours not 12.
-Remeber that.
+A day has 24 hours, not 12.
+Remember that.

 Dear Child,
 We all submit to the Will of God.